Key takeaways:

 • Entryway hardware.
 This is the device installed at the front door or gate.
 It usually has a ‘call’ button for each unit in the building.
 Visitors use the hardware to select a tenant and call them.

-• In-unit devices.
-These are the pieces of hardware installed in every unit throughout the building.
+• In-unit devices are pieces of hardware installed in every unit throughout the building.
 Most in-unit devices have three buttons: talk, listen, and door open.
-Renters use these devices to talk to visitors and open the door for them.
+Renters use these devices to talk to visitors and open the door.

 One significant downside to buzzer systems is that tenants can only speak to visitors through the in-unit device — they can’t use their cell phones.

-Another downside is that buzzer entry systems require you to run wiring throughout the building.
-You need this wiring to connect the hardware at the entrance to every in-unit device throughout the building.
-Installing whole-building wiring is extremely expensive and challenging.
+Another downside is that buzzer entry systems require wiring to be run throughout the building.
+This wiring connects the hardware at the entrance to every in-unit device throughout the building, making installation extremely expensive and challenging.

 Door phone entry systems

-A door entry phone system enables visitors to talk to building tenants via a telephone call.
+A door entry phone system enables visitors to talk to building tenants via telephone.
 It also lets a tenant open the door for visitors by pressing ‘9’ on their phone.

 Door phone entry systems require: